indeedeng/vowpal-wabbit-java/build-jni/README.md

 This script:

  - will install all the software needed, and
- - will run `build.sh` script in `vw-linux-build-docker-img` docker image
+ - will run `build.sh` script in `vw-linux-build-docker-img` docker image, and
  - will run `build.sh` script under OS X.

  You may find result files in `${PROJECT_DIR}/src/main/resources/lib`